CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Recipes/Recipes_Crafting_Table.md

 ### Shaped Recipes
 Shaped Recipes are recipes, where it matters, which item goes into which slot.
-For example, you can't just arrange 7 iron ingots in any order to create iron leggins.
+For example, you can't just arrange 7 iron ingots in any order to create iron leggings.
 The shape matters, thus it is a shaped recipe.

 ### Mirrored Recipe
 Mirrored Recipes are shaped recipes.
 Only difference is that the recipe can be mirrored along the horizontal or vertical axes.